simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 13: Claw Contraption (1/2)

+One of the deceptively simple ones.
+Given two buttons, each with a different deltaX, deltaY and a cost try and hit a target with the number of minimum presses (and costs.)

+Spent some time getting A* and Djistra running and then realized that was total overkill.

+Came up with a nice little mathematical solution : pick one button, mash it until you're about to overshoot the prize on one axis, then back up one press at a time and hit the other button lots of times until you overshoot again OR hit the target.

+That worked fine for part1, but part2 has very big numbers.
+I have added a couple of optimisations to my logic, but it's taking 10s of seconds and there are 400+.
+I'm also not seeing any hits yet ... though it works for the part1 data.

+I'm almost there - I get an undershoot of e.g. `32,4929577463274` and my buttons will move me `X+94, Y+34` or `X+22, Y+67` .. and it's going to be something like is the tuple for the undershoot some multiple of the _two_ button tuples.
+One of them has to be negative - I've almost gone too far - and I need to drop out quickly.

+Hang on.
+4929577463274 mod 67 (B.Y) = 63.
+We're going to need to back up at least one 34, which is now a mod of 29 (obviously).
+Divide 4929577463274 / 67 to see how many Bs I will need gives me 73 billion.

+Do I now treat this as recursive ?
+I'm trying to hit a point; with my undershoot I now have another point ...

 ## Day 12: Garden Groups

 Really enjoying this now.
 This was a 2d map of gardens identified by letters, and you have